MicrosoftDocs/power-platform/power-platform/developer/appsource/publish-app.md

 ---
-title: "Publish your app on AppSource (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Publish your app on AppSource | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn about how to publish your Power Apps on Microsoft AppSource so that subscribers can find it, try it, and buy it." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.date: 04/03/2023 ms.reviewer: pehecke